-Oil prices tumble to lowest in a year as stock markets drop
+Oil prices tumble to lowest in more than a year as equities sell off

 U.S. crude inventories at Cushing, Oklahoma, the delivery point for U.S. crude futures, rose by 1.85 million barrels in the week through Dec.
 18, traders said, citing data from market intelligence firm Genscape.

-Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by Jan Harvey and James Dalgleish
+Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by James Dalgleish and Paul Simao